romanf-dev/actinium/doc/api.md

             unsigned int task_id
         );

 Allow actor to access a region.
-Only one region per actor is allowed.
+Only one region per actor is allowed at now.
+Attribute may be one of the following: AC_ATTR_RW, AC_ATTR_RO and AC_ATTR_DEV for memory-mapped devices.

         void ac_actor_allow(
             struct ac_actor_t* actor,